nbalepur/Rap-Lyric-Generator/README.md

 ## Acknowledgements

-The `Pytorch` background I needed for this project was extremely well-taught form [this data science article](https://www.analyticsvidhya.com/blog/2020/08/build-a-natural-language-generation-nlg-system-using-pytorch/), so thank you for making the information accessibly and easy to follow!
+The `Pytorch` background I needed for this project was extremely well-taught form [this data science article](https://www.analyticsvidhya.com/blog/2020/08/build-a-natural-language-generation-nlg-system-using-pytorch/), so thank you for making the information accessible and easy to follow!

 <br />
 <br />